microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 - Click on "Create".

-You can also use the command line to create the app instance, which is easier:
+You can also use the command line to create the app instance as alternative, which is easier:

 ```bash
 az spring-cloud app create -n simple-microservice
 ```

-You can now build your "simple-microservice" project and send it to Azure Spring Cloud:
+You can now build your "simple-microservice" project and deploy it to Azure Spring Cloud:

 ```bash
 cd simple-microservice